wyrover/Switch/README.md

 ![GitHub Logo](Documentations/Images/SwitchArchitecture.png)

 # Libraries

-The framework is composed of 4 libraries :
+The framework is composed of 4 libraries:

 - **Switch.Core** : The Switch.Core library is a library of classes, interfaces, and value types that provide access to system functionality.
 It is the foundation on which c++ applications, components, and controls are built.
 - **Switch.Drawing** : The Switch.Drawing library contains types that support basic GDI+ graphics functionality.
 Child namespaces support advanced two-dimensional and vector graphics functionality, advanced imaging functionality, and print-related and typographical services.
 A child namespace also contains types that extend design-time user-interface logic and drawing.
 - **Switch.Forms** : The Switch.Forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows operating system.